Razer acquires Nextbit, the startup behind the Robin smartphone

 Another clue might be found in something that Tom Moss, the co-founder of Nextbit who served as its CEO, told me about the acquisition.
 He said there were others who approached Nextbit, “the companies you would expect, some interested in what we were already doing in hardware, and others interested in what we were doing in software,” but the good thing about Razer, he added, “is that we can continue to do both.”

-(Moss and Min were introduced, he said, not by common investor Accel but by Tom Lagerling, VP of partnerships at Facebook, which is probably the perfect job for him.)
+(Moss and Min were introduced, he said, not by common investor Accel but by John Lagerling, VP of partnerships at Facebook, which is probably the perfect job for him.)

 It’s not clear why that’s the case, but it’s worth wondering what kind of a role the branding of another “Razr” phone may have played.

 Motorola, now owned by Lenovo, made a very popular range of handsets under the Razr brand in two phases, first a “razor-thin” flip phone and then the Android-based Droid Razr, and you can imagine how potential trademarking issues or just concerns about brand confusion would have kept Razer away from the mobile handset game.

 (Small, coincidental side note: years ago, Moss started, and his Nextbit cofounder MIke Chan worked at, a startup called 3LM, which was eventually acquired by none other than Motorola.)